dolidimit/LinosPizzaApp/README.md

 •	View the details page of the item(only in the web version)

-•	Visit their profile page and check their order
+•	Visit their profile page and check their order(only in the web version)

 •	Use the mini navbar(only in the web version)